Classof2020/classof2020.github.io/_posts/2017-7-28-how-often-should-we-commit.md

 Commit every change that you think WORTH COMMITING.
 Commit as long as you don't get repine about doing so.
 Commit if you don't optate to get screwed up.

+Quick Tip: Git messages are generally written in present tense emphasizing what the commit does.
+For example: Fixes wrong indentation in index.html.